-The District Court rendered its decision on the first PDPA class action on 31 October 2019.
+The District Court rendered its decision on the first PDPA class action on October 31, 2019.
 The class action was brought by the Consumers' Foundation for and on behalf of a group of individuals against a listed travel agency.
-In June 2017, the travel agency discovered that its computer system was accessed by an unknown source, and it immediately took actions to notify its customers, report to the police, made a public announcement, and check its IT system.
+In June 2017, the travel agency discovered that its computer system was accessed by an unknown source, and it immediately took action to notify its customers, report to the police, made a public announcement, and check its IT system.
 Some customers were defrauded during that period, despite the travel agency's efforts to alert them.
 The Consumers' Foundation brought a class action against the travel agency for the victims demanding civil compensation.
 The District Court ruled that the travel agency was not liable because it took the necessary steps to keep its IT system safe as well as to alert the consumers.
-The Consumers' Foundation appealed the decision, and the case was heard by the Taiwan High court.
+The Consumers' Foundation appealed the decision, and the case was heard by the Taiwan High Court.
 This case was eventually settled by the parties before the Taiwan High Court on 7 July 2020.
-The travel agency paid the agreed amount of compensation in August 2020, and the Consumers' Foundation completed the distribution to the plaintiffs by end of September 2020.
+The travel agency paid the agreed amount of compensation in August 2020, and the Consumers' Foundation completed the distribution to the plaintiffs by the end of September 2020.

 2. Scope of Application

 The PDPA applies to personal data-related activities conducted by a government agency, which refers to a government agency or administrative juridical person at the central or local government level, which is empowered to exercise sovereign power.
 The PDPA also applies to non-government agencies, which includes the private sector, all individuals, and all non-state-owned entities.
 Government agencies and non-government agencies are subject to two different sets of rules, with government agencies being granted more discretion with regard to how personal data can be collected and used.
-Nonetheless, a government agency is subject to stricter civil liability than a non-government agency, and so it would be much more difficult for a government agency to disclaim its civil liability.
+Nonetheless, a government agency is subject to stricter civil liability than a non-government agency, so it would be much more difficult for a government agency to disclaim its civil liability.

 The PDPA applies in principle to all data collection and processing activities taking place in Taiwan without regard to whether the data subjects are Taiwanese nationals or not.
 The current text of the PDPA does not explicitly provide for the extraterritorial application of the PDPA to offshore entities, although some of its provisions would seem to suggest such an application.
 The position of the authority has been that the PDPA does not have the type of extra-territorial effect as spelled out under GDPR, though.